nodejs/next-10/surveys/2026-06 users/2026 user survey questions.md

 ## Dev environment

-1. With which regularity does you/your company updates Node.js versions? (drop-down list)
+1. With what regularity do you/your company update Node.js versions? (drop-down list)
     * Evergreen (as soon as a new version is available)
     * Evergreen (delayed to await patches, etc)
     * Monthly